 Monitoring Indigenous and Tribal Peoples’ Rights through ILO Conventions: A compilation of ILO Supervisory Bodies’ Comments 2009-2010

 The implementation of all ILO Conventions is monitored by the ILO supervisory bodies.
 This allows a continuous dialogue to take place between the Organization and the Governments concerned with the involvement of employers’ and workers’ organizations (trade unions), with a view to strengthening the implementation of these Conventions.

 This publication is a result of collaborative efforts of a wide group of ILO staff, indigenous organizations, experts and researchers on the main aspects of indigenous and tribal peoples’ rights.

-Application of Convention No. 169 by domestic and international courts in Latin America - A casebook11 November 2009
+Application of Convention No. 169 by domestic and international courts in Latin America - A casebook

 This Casebook contains summaries of judicial decisions from ten countries in Latin America, as well as a selection of relevant judgements and reports from the Inter- American human rights system.

-Overview Report of the Research Project by the ILO and the African Commission on Human and Peoples’ Rights on the constitutional and legislative protection of the rights of indigenous peoples in 24 African countries02 October 2009
+Overview Report of the Research Project by the ILO and the African Commission on Human and Peoples’ Rights on the constitutional and legislative protection of the rights of indigenous peoples in 24 African countries

 This report provides the results of a research project which examined the extent to which the legal framework of 24 selected African countries impacts on and protects the rights of indigenous peoples.